Cooking With Wine Blog

 Wine Pairing

 Although we grill all year around, we definitely do a lot more grilling during the spring and summer months.
 And when you are outside grilling in the heat on a beautiful summer day you need a vibrant and refreshing wine to sip on!
-We recently tried the 90+ Cellars Reserve Sancerre and it blew us away!
-We always enjoy Sauvignon Blanc wines, especially with shrimp and seafood dishes, but this one has quickly become our newest obsession.
+We always enjoy a Sancerre or Sauvignon Blanc wines, especially with shrimp and seafood dishes.

 Spicy Ginger Garlic Shrimp Skewers